A reinforcement learning approach to rare trajectory sampling

 \subsection{Infinite horizon example: random walker on a ring}

 As a simple example to demonstrate both these algorithms, we return to our particle hopping on a chain example, making the chain periodic with length $L$, $x\in{0,...,L-1}$.
-The initial dynamics we consider is inspired by the first example in Ref.~\cite{Das2019}.
+The original dynamics we consider is inspired by a model in Ref.~\cite{Ferre2018,Das2019}.
 We take a dynamics given by a periodic potential, specifically

 where $\sigma(y)=e^y/(1+e^y)$ is the sigmoid function, and $u,v$ are parameters of the dynamics.
 Our goal is to study rare trajectories of the particles transition direction, with the sign of the bias $s$ determining whether we focus on trajectories where the direction moved is largely positive or negative.
 To achieve this we introduce a soft condition by weighting transitions as